Vipin-Sharma/Vipin-Sharma.github.io/README.md

 Have a question about this template ?
 Or want to report a bug or an issue with this template?
 [Open a new issue](https://github.com/Vipin-Sharma/Vipin-Sharma.github.io/issues) here on GitHub

-## Copyright and License

-Copyright ShikherVerma.
-All rights reserved for the content data under `_posts`, `_portfolio` and `_images`, the rest of the code is released under the [MIT](https://github.com/Vipin-Sharma/Vipin-Sharma.github.io/blob/gh-pages/LICENSE) license.